 - The event must be serious, professional and challenging

 - The delivery method and timing must be appropriate for the subject and the number of students

 How does certification work?

 Certificate application forms for BC-ACE events are provided by the Centre.
 Event leaders buy certificates from the Centre in advance of the course.
-The cost is (as of 2019) £1.20 per certificate, which covers printing and postage.
+The cost is (2020) £1.20 per certificate, which covers printing and postage.
 The event leader signs the certificates and gives them out to students at the end of the event.

 How can I get my event approved?

 Send a BC-ACE Application Form to the Bach Centre, along with copies of handouts, course notes, outlines, and any other supporting information you have available.
 Submit a separate application for each event title that you want us to consider.

 An approval fee is payable (2020: £60 per event title) to cover the application process.
 We take this whether or not we grant approval of the event.
 However, it includes the cost of two re-submissions of the same event if an initial application has been declined.